 What Are Some of the Things That You See Job Seekers Struggle with the Most?

 I see a lot of job-seekers struggle to take their online applications acknowledged in the real world.

-If you’re taking action in isolation – action that might go completely unnoticed by the decision-makers who can actually provide you with interviews and job opportunities, you might be clinging to metrics that don’t matter.
+If you’re taking action in isolation – an action that might go completely unnoticed by the decision-makers who can provide you with interviews and job opportunities, you might be clinging to metrics that don’t matter.

 Make the most of one-on-one meetings.